CMMC

 Cloud equivalency FedRAMP Moderate equivalent required Inherited from 7012; CMMC does not change cloud requirement

-Subcontractor flow-down Paragraph (m); flows to all CUI-handling subs Flows per CMMC level requirement
+Subcontractor flow-down Paragraph (m); flows to subs providing operationally critical support or handling Covered Defense Information Flows per CMMC level requirement

 Effective when In every CUI-handling DoD contract since November 2013 In contracts citing 7021 from November 10, 2025 forward, with phased implementation